l-maia/uniffi-rs/fixtures/decorators/README.md

 # A "Callbacks" test for uniffi components

-This is similar to the `delegates` example, but it's intended to be contrived and to ensure we get good test coverage of all possible options.
+This is similar to the `decorators` example, but it's intended to be contrived and to ensure we get good test coverage of all possible options.

 It's here so it doesn't even need to make a cursory effort to be a "good"